Minisungam/Interacties-Server/README.md

 Features may include:

-- [x] Beat Saber name and ScoreSaber rank
+- [x] Beat Saber rank pulled from ScoreSaber API
-- [x] Heart rate scraped from Pulsoid
+- [x] Heart-rate scraped from Pulsoid
-- [x] Timed animations so everything isn't displayed all the time
+- [x] Timed animations
 - [x] Modular component use based on parameters set on page call
-- [x] Settings in config file
+- [x] Settings in a config file
+- [X] Chat integration
 - [ ] User interface to toggle/use interactions and change settings
-- [X] Chat integration
 - [ ] Other interactions done via chat
+- [ ] Setup instructions

 Installation Requirements:

 - Node.JS (latest)

-Subject to change.
+Features and functionality are subject to change.